 Functional vs Imperative in Java

-Building the Test Client
+Building The Test Client

 import java.util.List;